PedroNogacz/conversor-2esp/README.md

 # conversor-2esp

 This repository documents the wiring and connection strategy for a Modbus-to-DNP3 bridge built from one ESP32 board and a second ESP32.
-The ESP32 receives Modbus frames and passes them over a serial link to the second ESP32, which forwards them as DNP3 traffic and returns responses the same way.
+The two boards translate in both directions: Modbus frames from the first ESP32 become DNP3 frames on the second board, while DNP3 frames arriving from that board are translated back to Modbus and forwarded on.

 ## Hardware layout

 - **Sender (Arduino Uno + W5500 Ethernet shield)**: Generates Modbus commands.
 Periodically sends commands via Ethernet to the first ESP32.
 The shield already contains the W5500 chip, so no separate module or extra wiring is required—just stack the shield onto the Uno.
 - **First ESP32-WROOM-32 + W5500**: Receives Modbus commands from the Arduino over the local network.
 It relays them over a direct serial connection to the second ESP32 board and can also send data back to the sender.
-- **Second ESP32-WROOM-32 + W5500**: Communicates with the ESP32 over that serial link.
-It forwards Modbus frames to the PC as DNP3 and also accepts DNP3 frames from the PC to be returned to the sender.
+- **Second ESP32-WROOM-32 + W5500**: Communicates with the first ESP32 over that serial link.
+Modbus frames received from the first ESP32 are forwarded to the PC as DNP3.
+DNP3 frames from the PC are relayed back so the first ESP32 can convert them to Modbus before also sending them to the PC.
-- **PC**: Runs the DNP3 master application.
+- **PC**: Runs listeners for both protocols and receives whichever format the converters send.
 - **TP-Link 4‑port modem**: Provides Ethernet connectivity for all nodes.

 ### Ethernet port assignment